Grimscythe1983/chwin/README.md

 Copy all the files from either the source/chwin-standard or source/chwin-run-in-background to your ~/bin (/home/your-username/bin) directory and just in case make sure that chwim is executable by running: `chmod +x chwin` from your terminal.
 Now you can bind `chwin` to any shortcut, or run it from wherever you want.

+#### Configuration:

+After the first run a configuration file will be created in ~/.config/chwin/settings.cfg

+In the configuration file the user can change the window's colors and change the list of windows that should be ignored by chwin.

 #### TODO: